Alrysc/onb_docs/docs/onb_overview/enums/playback.md

     While looping, an `on_frame` callback set for the keyframe number that is one higher than the Animation's final keyframe may run when the loop happens.

+!!! bug "Duplicate Frames"
+    If you have two callbacks registered for the same frame, the second one may run on a different game frame than the first.

 ### Bounce

 `Playback.Bounce` will cause an Animation to play until its end, then start playing in reverse.

 !!! warning "No Bounce"
-    `Playback.Bounce` may not function properly in v2.0.
+    `Playback.Bounce` may not function properly in v2.1.

 ### Reverse